Ealab-collab/reactive-json-docs/public/rjbuild/docs/core/action/MessageListener.md

 # MessageListener

-**Description**: Executes a reaction when receiving a message via `window.postMessage`.
+Executes a reaction when receiving a message via `window.postMessage`.
 This is an internal action component that is automatically used when you specify `on: "message"` in your actions.

 ## Usage